Kevinjadia/Generative-AI-with-LLMs/README.md

-# Project Title: Enhanced Dialogue Summarization and Content Detoxification with FLAN-T5
+# Enhanced Dialogue Summarization and Content Detoxification with FLAN-T5

 ## Overview
 This project focuses on dialogue summarization using generative AI techniques with a specific emphasis on enhancing model performance through prompt engineering.
 Additionally, it explores various fine-tuning approaches including full finetuning, Parameter Efficient Fine-Tuning (PEFT), and reinforcement learning techniques such as Proximal Policy Optimization (PPO) for generating less-toxic summaries.
 The main goal is to create efficient and effective models for summarizing dialogues while mitigating the presence of toxic content.